lenjoseph/lg_equity_research/README.md

 1. Initialize a python environment on python version 3.12
 2. Install deps with pip or other python package manager
 3. Hydrate env variables in a new .env file (variables are specified in the env.dev file, langsmith is unnecessary for terminal use)
+4. Run `python scripts/warmup_embeddings.py` to download and cache the embedding model for the RAG agent locally.
+You only need to do this once, unless you choose to use a different embedding model.
-4. Run `python main.py` from the root of the project
+5. Run `python main.py` from the root of the project
-5. From a separate terminal window, execute the following curl command: curl -X POST "http://localhost:8000/research-equity" -H "Content-Type: application/json" -d '{"ticker": "TICKER", "trade_duration": "position_trade", "trade_direction": "short"}'
+6. From a separate terminal window, execute the following curl command: curl -X POST "http://localhost:8000/research-equity" -H "Content-Type: application/json" -d '{"ticker": "TICKER", "trade_duration": "position_trade", "trade_direction": "short"}'

 # Running in LangSmith for Observability